 - When paired with a healthy lifestyle and nutritious diet, taking carnitine could offer a variety of health benefits.

-- In fact, studies show that carnitine could help increase endurance, enhance weight loss, prevent muscle damage, amp up fat burning, boost brain function and regulate blood sugar.
+- In fact, studies show that L-carnitine benefits endurance, enhances weight loss, prevents muscle damage, amps up fat-burning, boosts brain function and regulates blood sugar.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.